Generalized Short Path Algorithms: Towards Super-Quadratic Speedup over Markov Chain Search for Combinatorial Optimization: Applications of Generalized Short-Path Framework

+We also have a super-quadratic speedup for the Ising model over random-regular graphs.
+However, unlike for the hardcore model, the speedup is an asymptotic super-quadratic speedup and does not fall with $n$.
+We start with a proposiiton bounding the size of $\lvert E^{\star}\rvert$ over random regular graphs.

-where $P_{\beta}$ is the Glauber dynamics transition matrix for $\beta<\beta_c$.
-Similar to the setting of the MIS problem, a block-encoding of $D(P_{\beta})$ can be prepared efficiently. \begin{proposition} The optimum energy of Ising Model Hamiltonian $H$ on a random regular graph $G(\mathcal{N}, \mathcal{E})$ satisfies $|E^{\star}| = \Theta(n)$. \end{proposition} \begin{proof} Let $s$ denote the number of edges in the graph.
+\begin{proposition} The optimum energy of Ising Model Hamiltonian $H$ on a random regular graph $G\sim \mathcal{G} (n, d)$ satisfies $|E^{\star}| = \Theta(n)$ with high probability. \end{proposition} \begin{proof} Let $s$ denote the number of edges in the graph.
 The ground state of $H$ can be related to minimum bisection width \cite{Zdeborov__2010} denoted by $|\textrm{BW}|$ as follows

 Using this equality, $E_{\textrm{gs}} = s - 2|BW|$.
 Next, we consider random regular graphs.
 For sparse random regular graphs $s = \Theta(n)$ and $|\textrm{BW}| = \Theta(n)$ (See \cite{DIAZ2007120, cojaoghlan2020isingantiferromagnetmaxcut}). \end{proof}